by Byron A. Johnson, Director

 - Always escrow payments for any collectibles you buy online to assure you receive them: Reputable dealers and auction houses work with third party escrow services to assure they receive their funds and you receive your purchases.

-- “Affidavits” and Letters of Authenticity: As described above, thoroughly research all affidavits to assure they are genuine.
+- "Affidavits" and Letters of Authenticity: As described above, thoroughly research all affidavits to assure they are genuine.
 Walk away from photocopied or unsigned/undated affidavits when an original does not exist.
-Third-party affidavits are generally of little value; statements that “my grandmother told me that Ranger Smith wore a badge just like this, so it must be his” are worthless.
+Third-party affidavits are generally of little value; statements that "my grandmother told me that Ranger Smith wore this badge" are unverifiable and therefore worthless.

-- Review the credentials of “experts” presented by the seller or auctioneer.
-Their opinions and credentials should be questioned if they are “conveniently” available at auctions and gun shows, and have a relationship with the seller.
+- Review the credentials of "experts" presented by the seller or auctioneer.
+If they are "conveniently" available at auctions and gun shows, or have a relationship with the seller, their opinions and credentials should be questioned in proportion to the price of the item.
 Expert opinion is of no value unless backed by evidence and documentation.
-“Feelings” that the item is “right” are worthless.
+"Feelings" that the item is "right" are worthless.